Uploading a Release See all 21 articles

 If your release appears to be stuck processing with the yellow circle next to your album/track/artwork, this typically means additional processing time is required.

-It can take several days for albums to be reviewed, approved, and sent to streaming services.
-If it's important that your album go live on a specific date, click here to read about release dates.
+It can take several days for releases to be reviewed, approved, and sent to streaming services.
+If it's important that your release goes live on a specific date, click here to read about release dates.

 Delays are rare, but they do happen, and are typically outside of DistroKid's direct control.